 Under cabinet lighting along with recessed lighting is the most important lighting in your house.
 It provides functional task lighting for chopping veggies and other kitchen activities.
-Leave under cabinet lighting on by itself for safety lighting.
+You can also Leave under cabinet lighting on by itself for safety lighting.

-The picture above shows under cabinet lighting below the cabinets for a great effect in your kitchen or even bathroom.
+The picture above shows under cabinet lighting in your kitchen.
 There are tons of under cabinet lighting systems available today.
-We will look at the four best, but first let’s look at LED lighting.
+We will look at the four best, but first, let’s look at LED lighting.

 LED has evolved greatly over the years.
-Early LED products had a high Kelvin of 5,000, so they produced a fluorescent-like light.
-Like any new product, LED was also prohibitively expensive.
-Now, LED lighting is much approved and is the new standard for new construction homes.
+Early LED products had a high Kelvin of 5,000, so they produced a fluorescent-like light and washed out the colors of your countertop.

 Under Cabinet Lighting